biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:align.md

 ### How can I calculate a structure alignment?

-The structure alignment algorithm contained in BioJava is based on a variation of the PSC++ algorithm provided by Peter Lackner (personal communication)
+The structure alignment algorithm contained in BioJava is based on a variation of the PSC++ algorithm provided by Peter Lackner, Univ.
+Salzburg (personal communication)

 <java>